Git LFS

 - Enable File Locking: Enable file locking in collaborative environments to prevent multiple users from simultaneously editing large files.

-- Regularly Clean Up Unnecessary Large Files: Regularly review the repository and remove references to large files no longer needed.
+- Regularly Clean Up Unnecessary Large Files: Regularly review the repository and delete references to large files that are no longer needed.

-- Provide Documentation: Provide documentation or guidelines to team members on how to use LFS to ensure correct usage.
+- Provide Documentation: Provide documentation or guidelines to team members on how to use LFS to ensure proper usage.

 Thanks to @BaiXuePrincess for contributing the help documentation on Git-LFS.